NousInfotech/SHEETSWAY-WEBSITE/blogs-docs/why-auditors-are-joining-marketplaces-the-new-way.md

+---
+title: "Why Auditors Are Joining Marketplaces: The New Way to Win Work"
+date: "2024-01-15"
+author: "Sheetsway Team"
+tags: ["Auditors", "Marketplace", "Digital Transformation", "Client Acquisition", "Professional Services"]
+featuredImage: "/images/blog/why-auditors-joining-marketplaces.webp"
+excerpt: "The audit profession is changing.
+For years, auditors relied on referrals, cold calls, and word of mouth to win clients.
+But in 2025, those old methods are no longer enough."
+---

 # Why Auditors Are Joining Marketplaces: The New Way to Win Work

 The audit profession is changing.
 For years, auditors relied on referrals, cold calls, and word of mouth to win clients.
 But in 2025, those old methods are no longer enough.